lihuate/install-opencv/README.md

 Solution: Use MJPEG compatible USB camera, mjpg-streamer and my [mjpegclient.py](https://github.com/sgjava/install-opencv/blob/master/opencv-python/codeferm/mjpegclient.py).

+Solution: Use threading and a frame buffer to get consistent FPS from camera.
+Even with recording video and background events you will get very consistent FPS from cameras that allow you to set the FPS.
+Some cameras have dynamic FPS based on contrast and light.
+This can be tricky when dealing with fixed FPS video codecs.

 Problem: OpenCV functions max out the CPU resulting in low FPS.

 Solution: Resize image before any processing.
 Check out [Pedestrian Detection OpenCV](http://www.pyimagesearch.com/2015/11/09/pedestrian-detection-opencv) as it covers reduction in detection time and improved detection accuracy.
 The pedestrian HOG detector was trained with 64 x 128 images, so a 320x240 image is fine for some scenarios.
 As you go up in resolution you get even better performance versus operating on the full sized image.
 This article also touches on non-maxima suppression which is basically removing overlapping rectangles from detection type functions.